Proposed reforms of mass surveillance by the United States: Reactions

 The Washington Post noted that "the changes he announced will allow [the NSA] to continue — or expand — the collection of personal data from billions of people around the world, Americans and foreign citizens alike."

-Sen. Rand Paul criticized the remarks, saying:
+Senator Rand Paul criticized the remarks, saying:

 Geoff Neale stated on behalf of the Libertarian Party:

 The Electronic Frontier Foundation and The Day We Fight Back released a report card" of President Obama's speech on NSA reform:

 Privacy and Civil Liberties Oversight Board report

 The Privacy and Civil Liberties Oversight Board (PCLOB) is an independent agency within the executive branch.
 On January 25, the board released a "Report on the Telephone Records Program Conducted under Section 215of the USA PATRIOT Act and on the Operations of the Foreign Intelligence Surveillance Court", a 238-page document on mass surveillance.
 A majority of the board "deemed the spying illegal and is calling for it to be shut down".